chocolate peppermint bar with bite

-How To Make Chocolate Peppermint Hurry Up Bars
+How To Make Fast Peppermint Brownies

 Sharing is caring!

+I'm thinking about Thanksgiving, which makes me think of Christmas, and Christmas baking, which makes me think about peppermint brownies.
 Chocolate and peppermint are an unbeatable combination.
 The taste always says Christmas!

-I had some precious cooking-baking time with our granddaughter Baylie this week.
-She’s home from college.
-We made some fancy cookies.
-The recipes were from some of my favorite food bloggers and they turned out fantastic.
+A couple of years ago, when our oldest granddaughter was home from college, we made some fancy cookies.
+The recipes were from some of my favorite food bloggers, and they turned out fantastic.

-Everything had to be fast or it didn’t get done.
+Everything had to be fast, or it didn't get done.
 So, I learned to streamline a lot of things.
-I’ll bet there are lots of people out there nodding and thinking, “Yeah, me too.”
+I'll bet there are lots of people out there nodding and thinking, "Yeah, me too."
 I relate to you!

-chocolate brownie batter
+peppermint brownie batter

-All of those have nearly the same square inches.
+All of those pans have nearly the same square inches.
 You may need to adjust the baking time a little bit.

 Now It’s Peppermint Candy Time